getmimo/CourseEngineerChallenge/README.md

 Welcome to the Course Engineer Challenge.
 The purpose of this exercise is to give you an idea of what it's like to be a Course Engineer at Mimo.
 Also, it's a great way for us to see if you can dive into something new within a short timeframe and explain it in an easy-to-understand way.

 ## Step 1
 Get the Mimo app [getmimo.com/download](getmimo.com/download) for Android or iOS.
-Create an account and activate Mimo Premium with the coupon code we've provided.
-Complete the Swift Basics course in the Build an iOS App track.
+Create an account and activate Mimo Premium with the coupon code we've sent you.
+Complete the JavaScript Basics course in the Become a Web Developer track.
 Seriously, complete it.
 Only continue to step 2 when you’ve completed the course.

 ## Step 2
 Read the Course Engineer’s Style Guide we've sent you.
 It describes how we write content at Mimo, how we call or spell things, how we punctuate, and so forth.

 ## Step 3
-Keeping the Style Guide handy, find the flaws the exercises below.
+Keeping the Style Guide handy, find the flaws in the exercises below.
 Please note that we’ve taken these screenshots in the Course Builder, which means they look a little different than in the Mimo app.

 ### Question 1: